 Reconfiguring Working Days at the account level means that the chosen settings will be applied automatically to any new timeline you create (visuals already saved in your account will not be affected).
 To do it, click on the Account icon in the top-right corner of the screen and select User settings.
 There you’ll be able to choose the days of the week you wish to be considered as working or non-working.

-- Only Free and Plus accounts can access User Settings to change the account-level working days.
+- Only users with registered accounts (either free or premium) can access User Settings to change the account-level working days.
 In the case of Instant users (who do not have an account), the default work week is set from Monday to Friday and can be changed at the timeline level.

 - Changing Working Days, whether for an individual timeline or at the account level, will impact only the duration of tasks.
 It won't, for instance, affect the length of the task bars or prevent users from setting a deadline on a non-working day.